by Scott Holland, on Apr 18, 2023 7:13:00 AM

 Required Posters and Forms

-While the Indiana Youth Employment Center provides a wide array of materials and resources regarding youth employment in Indiana, but there are only a few things that are required for employers to post.
+The Indiana Youth Employment Center provides a wide array of materials and resources regarding youth employment in Indiana, but there are only a few things that are required for employers to post.

-Employers in Indiana must display the Teen Work Hour Restrictions poster, as well as keep the following forms and documents handy:
+Employers in Indiana must display the following poster and have these forms and documents handy:

 Managing Youth Employment in Indiana

-Companies that are struggling with Indiana compliance regarding things like youth employment, or other areas of Indiana Labor Law, may want to consider reaching out to an Indiana Payroll and HR company for help.
+Companies that are struggling with Indiana compliance regarding things like youth employment or other areas of Indiana Labor Law may want to consider reaching out to an Indiana Payroll and HR company for help.

-Businesses looking for assistance can contact us, or get connected with a provider today!
+Businesses looking for assistance can contact us or get connected with a provider today!

 Guest Author: Scott Holland

-Scott Holland Headshot-modifiedScott Holland is the Executive Vice President at TruPay, an Indiana human capital management solutions company serving medium and large employee-size organizations throughout the United States.
+Scott Holland is the Executive Vice President at TruPay, an Indiana human capital management solutions company serving medium and large employee-size organizations throughout the United States.
 Scott earned a B.S. from Bethel College, majoring in accounting and business administration.
 He is a member of the AICPA and Indiana CPA Society and has been invited to speak at the Independent Payroll Provider’s Association (IPPA) tax and operations conference.